• Skip to main content

 Steps to assemble.

-1. Add tomatoes (I used homemade pureed tomatoes, you can be used chopped too), cover, and keep cooking the tomato-onion gravy until all water dried and oil separates on the side of the pan.
+1. Add tomatoes (I used homemade pureed tomatoes, you can be used chopped ones too), cover, and keep cooking the tomato-onion gravy until all water dried and oil separates on the side of the pan.
 This step is important as bhunna is key to Pakistani cooking.

-3. Add tamarind pulp and a ½ teaspoon of sugar.
+3. Add tamarind pulp and ½ teaspoon of sugar.
 (You can substitute tamarind pulp and sugar with tamarind chutney or even barbecue sauce.)

 5. Pakistani bhindi is ready to eat.